Chang-Yu-Chang/personal-website/content/home/publications.md

 active = true
 date = 2016-04-20

-title = "Recent Publications"
+title = "Publications"
-subtitle = ""
+subtitle = "Coming soon."

 # Order that this section will appear in.
-weight = 20
+weight = 50

 # Number of publications to list.
 count = 10